portotype/decodeportugal.com/README.md

 Local Payments:
 - Ref MB, or Referência Multibanco.
 Code to make a payment of a specific amount to a specific entiy.
 5 digits for the entity plus 9 digits for the payment plus the amount.
 Used by Utilities, the State and other companies.
 It's available on online bank services from PT banks and on MB ATMs.
 - MBWay: not super relevant as mostly these are B2C payments.
-If you are customer facing, your clients may request it, for which you can receive it via a mobile phone or a payment terminal.
-Either way, to get an address you will need to link the MBWay service with a PT bank account.
+If your business is customer facing (B2C), your clients may well request it.
+In that case, you can provide this type of payment via a mobile phone or a payment terminal (or web interface, but why would you).
+Either way, to get an address to receive the money you will need to link the MBWay service with a bank account, and currently only PT bank accounts can link to it.
 - "Pagamentos ao Estado" (Payments to the State).
 It's a single code with 15 digits.
 It's available on online bank services from PT banks and on MB ATMs.
 It's used to pay for taxes, interest in payments, penalties and fines.
 - "Taxa Social Única (TSU)" or "Pagamentos à Segurança Social" (Social Security Payments).
 Used to make contributions to Social Security by the company and for the employees (reduced from their income).
 That is a custom interface available on online banks and on MB ATMs.
 You usually pick the receiving identity (there's 2), a month and year, your companies fiscal IF and the amount.